brentmcconnell/brentmcconnell.github.io/_posts/2021-03-18-autoshutdown.md

 ![Overview](/images/2021-03-18-autoshutdown/webhook-data-properties.png){:
 .shadow .outline}

-Below is a VERY simple Powershell script that will stop a VM using some data passed in via the webhook.
+Below is a simple Powershell script that will stop a VM using some data passed in via the webhook.
+You can definitely add more logic to this especially around verification of who is calling the runbook or what schema is be used but this should get us started.
 Using the script below create a file on your local harddrive called __stopvm.ps1__.

 {% gist  5efb6fcfec14ebf7b421e2daaf4445f0 %}